lindseysim/web-common/README.md

 "b1".semanticCompare("a2");        //  1 comes after
 ```

-Each string is broken into chunks of parsable number and non-numeric chunks.
+Each string is broken into chunks of parsable numeric and non-numeric chunks.
 Each chunk is compared in similar sequences.
 When both compared chunks are parsable numbers, they will be compared numerically.
 If either is not, they will be compared as strings.
 E.g. "a10bc40" and "a10b50c" would be broken up into `['a', '10', 'bc', '40']` and `['a', '10', 'b', '50', 'c']` respectively.
 The crux of the comparison would happen at the chunks "bc" vs "b" (wherein "b" comes before "bc"), and the comparison of chunks "40" and "50" would be irrelevant.

 ```javascript
 "a10bc40".semanticCompare("a10b50c");  // 1